Bedno/electronic_bike_bell/README.md

 The sounds are: ring, caw, ahooga, boat, steam, honk, bong, laughs, cheers, godzilla, howl, james, phaser, photon, beep, charge, shofar, unicorn, whistle, smash.

 More info in attached notes file and at https://bedno.com/ebb

+ALSO SEE the "Virtual Bike Bell" project which preceded this, implements more sounds in a WebApp: https://github.com/Bedno/Virtual-Bike-Bell